-On Pennock Island, there are several active Bald Eagle’s nests that offer the opportunity to see these great birds nesting.
+The Tongass Narrows in front of Ketchikan are part of the true Inside Passage, the protected route that extends from Puget Sound to Skagway, Alaska.
+From Ketchikan, we cross the East Channel of the Tongass Narrows to Pennock Island and head away from town.
+The paddle north has great views of the town of Ketchikan which is nestled beneath the 3001 foot peak of Deer Mountain.
+On the water we often see floatplanes taking off and fishing vessels returning to port.
+Along the shore of Pennock Island, there are several active Bald Eagle’s nests and we are often fortunate to see these great birds perched in trees or swooping to the water to catch a fish.
 The 20 foot tide zone along the island shoreline is home to an amazing variety of creatures.
 At low tide, brilliantly colored starfish, sun stars and sea cucumbers are visible beneath the kayaks in the crystal clear water.
 At high tide, we can paddle right alongside the rainforest shore and learn about the unique ecosystem of the Tongass National Forest.
 Kingfishers and Great Blue Herons feed along the shore and mischievous ravens are ever present.
 Although there are no guarantees on seeing whales or wildlife we can see Humpbacks and Orcas, harbor seals and Stellar's sea lions, Sitka blacktail deer and sometimes even black bears.

 Because our groups are small, space is limited and advance bookings are highly recommended to avoid disappointment.
 Tours may be reserved online or over the phone at 1-800-287-1607.

 Cruise ship visitors will meet us at the "Liquid Sunshine" or Rain Gauge at the Ketchikan Visitors Bureau.
 Visitors staying locally can meet at the Rain Gauge or at our store location.
-We ask all parties to meet us 10 minutes prior to trip time.
-If you are arriving by cruise ship, please allow 30 minutes from the time your ship docks to your trip's starting time and allow 1 hour between your trip's finishing time and the departure time for your cruise ship.
-For example: the 8:30am Ketchikan Kayak Tour finishes at 11am so that trip would work for any ships arriving at or before 8am and departing at or after 12noon.
+We ask everyone to aim to be at the Rain Gauge at least 5 minutes early as we depart the Rain Gauge at the trip time.
+There are restrooms available at the Ketchikan Visitors Bureau next to the Rain Gauge.
+If you are arriving by cruise ship, please allow 15 minutes from the time your ship docks to your trip's starting time and allow 1 hour between your trip's finishing time and the departure time for your cruise ship.
+For example: the 8:15am Ketchikan Kayak Tour finishes at 10:45am so that trip would work for any ships arriving at or before 8am and departing at or after 12noon.
 Occasionally we also run trips that depart as soon as a ship arrives, so if you do not see the space that you need for your group, please call or email us.